Sangenshoku: Commercial performance

-In Japan's Oricon weekly chart issue dated July 12, 2021, "Sangenshoku" debuted at number one on the Digital Single (Single Track) Chart with 56,910 download units with 3 days selling, following "Mō Sukoshi Dake" that released on May, becoming the sixth song that charted number one on the chart and made Yoasobi becoming the second most number-one song artist on the Oricon Digital Single Chart history ("Yoru ni Kakeru", "Gunjō", "Kaibutsu", "Yasashii Suisei", "Mō Sukoshi Dake", and "Sangenshoku"), along with Bump of Chicken.
+In Japan's Oricon weekly chart issue dated July 12, 2021, "Sangenshoku" debuted at number one on the Digital Single Chart with 56,910 download units with three day tracking, following "Mō Sukoshi Dake" that released on May, becoming Yoasobi's sixth number-one song and making Yoasobi the second most number-one song artist on the chart history ("Yoru ni Kakeru", "Gunjō", "Kaibutsu", "Yasashii Suisei", "Mō Sukoshi Dake", and "Sangenshoku"), alongside Bump of Chicken.
 The song also peaked at number three on both the Combined Singles Chart and Streaming Chart.

-"Sangenshoku" debuted at number four on Billboard Japan Hot 100 for the chart issue date of July 7, 2021, with 8,867 points, behind BTS' "Butter", NEWS' "Burn", and Kenshi Yonezu's "Pale Blue".
-The song also debuted number one on the Download Songs chart with 49,769 download units and number 21 on the Streaming Songs chart with 3,802,915 streams.
+"Sangenshoku" debuted at number four on Billboard Japan Hot 100 for the chart issue date of July 7, 2021, behind BTS' "Butter", NEWS' "Burn", and Kenshi Yonezu's "Pale Blue".
+The song also peaked at number one on the Download Songs chart with 49,769 units and number 21 on the Streaming Songs chart with 3,802,915 streams.
 On Billboard Global 200 and Global Excl.
 U.S charts of July 17, "Sangenshoku" debuted at numbers 31 and 15, respectively.

 Music video

-Ahamo Special Movie for the short version of "Sangenshoku" was released on March 30, 2021, directed by Mado Matsumoto and illustrated by Jun Mutsuki.
-The Special Movie shows a live-action and animation of the emotional changes until the three protagonists meet again, and the scenes of their memories are expressed in a fused and vivid image.

-The accompanying music video was premiered on July 3 and handled by animation studio CloverWorks.
-It shows the world view of the novel RGB.
-The English version music video was premiered on July 16, the same day with the English version song.
+The short version of "Sangenshoku" music video, called Ahamo Special Movie, was uploaded on March 30, 2021, directed by Mado Matsumoto and illustrated by Jun Mutsuki.
+It shows a live-action and animation of the emotional changes until the three protagonists meet again, and the scenes of their memories are expressed in a fused and vivid image.
+An official music video premiered on July 3 and was handled by animation studio CloverWorks, depicting the world view of the short story RGB.
+The English version music video premiered on July 16, the same day with the English version song.